KO633/Simple-Trading-Bot/README.md

-# Simple-Trading-Bot
+# Alpaca Simple-Trading-Bot
-Trade stock based on moving average
+Trade stock based on moving average with the alpaca api